You might’ve seen everyone from Cardi B to the Kardashians talking about using a postpartum wrap to get their body back after giving birth.

 - To support your pregnant belly and lower back, relieving pain and making day-to-day life easier.

 - To hold up unbuttoned pants (which you can’t button due to pregnancy), letting you wear your non-maternity clothes longer.

 A girdle is used post-pregnancy for all of the reasons mentioned above.

 Why you shouldn’t cheap out.

-There are a variety of diferent belly binders available, from ultra cheap-o to relatively expensive.
+There are a variety of different belly binders available, from ultra cheap-o to relatively expensive.

 In my honest opinion, you don’t want to go for a cheap one.

-The difference in comfort, support and overall build quality are no comparision.
+The difference in comfort, support and overall build quality are no comparison.

-Something like the Belly Bandit is almost perfectly form-fitting, so there’s no extra materal sticking out, it tightens almost perfectly, and offers good support.
+Something like the Belly Bandit is almost perfectly form-fitting, so there’s no extra material sticking out, it tightens almost perfectly, and offers good support.